pepijnbruinaars/AgentOptimizer/readme.md

 The code used for pre-processing the data is in the `preprocessing` folder.
 The steps in pre-processing include:

 1. Loading the data
-2. Eliminating short-path traces (yet to be implemented)
+2. Eliminating short-path traces, i.e. shorter than 3 states (WIP)
-3. Discovering source and target activities (yet to be implemented)
+3. Discovering source and target activities (WIP)

 ### Agent Discovery